enricomanlapig/hugo-apero-website/content/noodlings/scraping-greatschools/index.markdown

 This dilemma is for chewing over another day.

 Today, I'm planting a new seed and this post will outline some of the things I've learned.
-I'm preparing for a class that will be exploring the local market for faith-based schools.
+I'm preparing for [Decision Lab](../../dlab/) project that will be exploring the local market for faith-based schools.
 As part of this exercise, I'm writing some R scripts to help them scrape local school information from [GreatSchools.org](https://www.greatschools.org/).

 At this point, I have scripts to scrape a listing page and review pages.